confluentinc/examples/clients/docs/go.rst

 Client
 ~~~~~~

--  A functioning Python environment with the `Confluent Golang Client
+-  A functioning Go environment with the `Confluent Golang Client
    for Apache Kafka <https://github.com/confluentinc/confluent-kafka-python>`__
    installed.